 What is it?

-Clinical trials show Paxlovid can reduce the risk of hospitalization from COVID-19 by nearly 90 percent.
+Clinical trials show Paxlovid may reduce the risk of hospitalization from COVID-19.
 Like molnupiravir, Paxlovid treatment must be started within five days of showing symptoms.

 How do I get it?

-Paxlovid is currently available through health care systems and also Test to Treat sites, which include some pharmacies.
-Hennepin Healthcare is working with the Minnesota Department of Health and health systems throughout the state to plan for distribution based on available supply and COVID-19 rates/need for medication.
+Paxlovid is currently available through healthcare systems and also Test to Treat sites, which include some pharmacies.

-If you are diagnosed with COVID-19 at Hennepin Healthcare and meet the criteria for this treatment, one of our team members will reach out to you directly when there is medication available.
+If you are diagnosed with COVID-19 at Hennepin Healthcare and meet the criteria for this treatment, one of our team members will reach out to you.
 Outreach occurs on weekdays.

-If you are diagnosed with COVID-19 by testing at home or somewhere else, you have had symptoms for 5 days or less, and you are interested in this treatment, please reach out to your PCP/clinic team or call our COVID-19 Patient Care Line, 612-873-2922 (8:00a - 4:30p, M-F), to see if you are eligible and if medication is available.
+If you are diagnosed with COVID-19 by testing at home or somewhere else, you have had symptoms for 5 days or less, and you are interested in this treatment, please schedule a virtual visit in primary care, reach out to your PCP/clinic team, or call our COVID-19 Patient Care Line, 612-873-2922 (8:00a - 4:30p, M-F), to see if you are eligible and if medication is available.

 Molnupiravir